joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 1. On the **Settings** tab, in the **Source** drop-down list, select **Local Git** and click the **Save** button

+    >**Note:** If you encounter error "Basic authentication is disabled...", go to configuration settings, select "General settings", and change "Basic Auth Publishing Credentials" to "On", change "FTP state" to "All allowed", then save.

 1. On the **Deployment Center** blade, copy the **Git Clone Url** entry to Notepad.

     >**Note:** You will need the Git Clone Url value in the next task of this lab.